-Although the 'Touch Tablet' mode does make Transactor easier for touch screen use, if your tablet is going to be used for intensive entry of job information then consider also getting a compatible keyboard or a low-cost integrated desktop PC instead.
+Although the 'Touch Tablet' mode does make Transactor Desktop easier for touch screen use, if your tablet is going to be used for intensive entry of job information then consider also getting a compatible keyboard or a low-cost integrated desktop PC instead.
 There are some operations which may be faster using a separate keyboard rather than the tablet/touch screen's pop up screen keyboard.

-We recommend downloading the free Transactor trial to get familiar with the different way of working with touch screens.
+We recommend downloading the free Transactor Desktop trial to get familiar with the different way of working with touch screens.
 See 'Working with touch screens' below.

 Choosing your tablet